Proton Therapy for Pancreatic and Bile Duct Cancer Treatment

 Fight Pancreatic & Bile Duct Cancer with Laser-like Precision

-California Protons’ intensity-modulated pencil beam scanning technology is a highly precise form of cancer radiation treatment that enables our doctors to selectively target pancreatic and bile duct tumors with high-dose radiation within this sensitive and challenging area.
+California Protons’ intensity-modulated pencil beam scanning technology is a highly precise and effective treatment for pancreatic and bile duct cancer that enables our doctors to selectively target pancreatic and bile duct tumors with high-dose radiation within this sensitive and challenging area.

 Compared with older passive-scattering proton therapy treatment for pancreatic & bile duct cancer, our pencil beam scanning technology precisely delivers radiation treatment for pancreatic and bile duct cancer within 2 millimeters and with the utmost care.
 We can attack tumors layer by layer and minimize harmful exposure to surrounding healthy tissue and organs.
 This is important for pancreatic cancer patients because minimizing radiation to surrounding healthy tissue is crucial as your pancreas is located near several sensitive and critical tissues and organs.
 The reduction of radiation-related toxicity also increases the likelihood that patients can complete treatment with fewer interruptions or delays.